 Kiama Shores is located at 45-51 Collins Street.
 They offer spacious, well fitted and beautifully decorated rooms, some with a balcony or spa bath.
 The hotel also offers an outdoor salted swimming pool and free parking.

 Breakfast, lunch and dinner are enjoyed at the 3 Brothers Dining restaurant.
 Italian cuisine using fresh local produce is on offer.

 Located at Blowhole Point and 750m from Kiama’s Surf Beach the Cabins are very popular.
-They offer 1, 2 and 3-bedroom cabins with balcony, some with spa baths, fully equipped kitchen and free wifi.
+They offer 1, 2 and 3-bedroom cabins with balconies, some with spa baths, a fully equipped kitchen and free wifi.

 Where to Eat in Kiama

 Otis Deli offers middle eastern cuisine with vegan and gluten-free options.

 Opening hours: Wednesday to Friday 8 am – 3 pm.